+General Project Details

+Property Description

-General Project Details General Project Details Property Description Location Shaft construction and much of the trenchless tunnelling equipment are to be located in the Greys Avenue Carpark.
+Location Shaft construction and much of the trenchless equipment are to be located in the Greys Avenue CSA (Construction Support Area).
 Some works are occurring in the construction compound on Mayoral Drive.

-Contractor Fulton Hogan and McConnell Dowell Construction Period A 9-week period commencing TBC Construction Hours Shaft Construction: Monday to Saturday: 0700 - 1800 hours Sunday, Public holidays, and night work are not currently proposed.
-24-hour works may be required for de-watering of shaft during construction.
-Tunnelling Works: Monday to Saturday - 0700hrs to 1900hrs Sunday and Public Holidays - No construction works Greys Avenue Construction Support Area: Monday to Saturday - 0700hrs to 2000hrs Sunday and Public Holidays - No construction works Contractor Contact TBC Noise and Vibration Contact TBC
+Contractor Fulton Hogan and McConnell Dowell

+Construction Period A 6-week period commencing TBC

+Construction Hours Greys Avenue Temporary Shaft Construction: Monday to Saturday: 0700 - 1900 hours Sunday and Public Holidays - No construction works 24-hour works may be required for de-watering of shaft during construction for up to 2 days.
+Trenchless Pipe Installation: Monday to Saturday - 0700hrs to 1900hrs Sunday and Public Holidays - No construction works 24-hour works may be required for de-watering of tunnel during construction for up to 7 days.
+Backfilling of Temporary Shaft: Monday to Saturday - 0700hrs to 1900hrs Sunday and Public Holidays - No construction works

+Contractor Contact TBC

+Noise and Vibration Contact TBC